reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PnPPowerShell_StartingToContribute.md

 ## Configure upstream

 Setting up an upstream allows you to sync changes with the source repository.
+Create a seperate branch for each feature or issue to work on as it will make easier to create a pull request for the individual feature or issue.

 ```powershell
 # Configure an upstream so you can sync changes with the source repo